megaease/easemesh/docs/shadow-service-guide.md

 ![diagram-03](./imgs/shadow-service-guide-03.png)

 Then, the below `emctl` command will create the shadow copy of the Order service, a Canary rule (created automatically, so not included in the configuration).
-Note that the database for the Order service is changed to database copy which we have just created.
+Note that the database for the Order service is changed to the database copy which we have just created.

 ```bash
 echo '